Getting your baby to properly latch is essential for successful breastfeeding, but sometimes it takes practice to achieve a comfortable latch.

 - You may not have to continue to use a C-hold or U-hold after baby begins breastfeeding if your breasts are smaller, but mothers with larger breasts often maintain the hold throughout feeding.

 - If baby isn’t showing interest in latching, use your nipple to stroke the baby from the nose to the lower lip in a downward motion.
-Wait for baby’s mouth to open.
-Then, quickly bring baby and your breast together.
+Wait for your baby’s mouth to open.
+Then, quickly bring your baby and your breast together.

 - Do not press down near the areola with your thumb.
 Some mothers do this thinking baby’s face looks so buried in their skin that doing this will help the baby breathe better.
 However, it will pull your nipple from the back of your baby’s mouth and that is where it should be.